Conducting Quizzes and Surveys with Google Forms

 Share your Google Form

 Click “Send” on the right, and then the link symbol (the blue circle in below) to retrieve the link.
-You can copy and paste it into the chat box of ITC-LMS or Zoom.
+You can copy and paste it into the chat box of UTOL or Zoom.

 In a large class, it is suggested to duplicate the form for access divide to avoid link breakdown due to heavy internet traffic.
 For more details, see Prof. Yotsumoto’s Good Practice (only in Japanese).